jasper-zanjani/notes/docs/Windows/index.md

 [MAK Proxy]: #upgrade-and-migration 'MAK Proxy&#10;VMAT collects installation IDs from target computers, activates them all at once, then receives and deploys confirmation IDs from Microsoft back to targets&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 36'
 [MAK]: #upgrade-and-migration 'Multiple activation key (MAK)&#10;Product key that can be used to activate multiple Windows systems (suitable for small networks).&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 35'
 [S2D]: #storage-spaces-direct 'Storage Spaces Direct (S2D)&#10;Windows Server 2016 Datacenter edition feature that enables administrators to use relatively inexpensive drive arrays to create high-availability storage solutions, implementing JBOD&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 5'
-[SmigDeploy.exe]: README.md#smigdeploy.exe '```&#10;C:\>SmigDeploy.exe&#10;```&#10;Create a new folder in specified directory, registering Windows Server Migration Tools on the source server and opening a Powershell window in which they can be used&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
-2017: 34'
 [Storage Replica]: #server-storage 'Storage Replica&#10;Windows Server 2016 Datacenter edition feature that provides storage-agnostic, synchronous or asynchronous volume replication between local or remote servers, using SMBv3&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 6'
 [VAMT]: #upgrade-and-migration 'Volume Activation Management Tool (VAMT)&#10;Collects installation IDs from target computers, sending them to Microsoft using a single connection and receiving confirmation IDs in return, which are deployed to targets.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 35'
 [Volume Activation Services]: #upgrade-and-migration 'Volume Activation Services&#10;Windows Server role that must be added before installing a KMS host&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 37'